 Overall, there is a significant lack of research about nutrition and adenomyosis to date, so applying many of the principles that we know about endometriosis can be helpful including anti-inflammatory eating principles and supporting a healthy immune system.
 However, no single diet or dietary strategy is a cure for adenomyosis.

 Looking for personalised nutrition support for your adenomyosis symptom management?
-The expert dietitians at The Dietologist are here to help with one-on-one online consultations available worldwide, click here to book in today, for a tailored plan for your lifestyle and needs!
+The expert dietitians at The Dietologist are here to help with one-on-one online consultations available worldwide, Apply to work with us today, for a tailored plan for your lifestyle and needs!